CompleteBlenderCreator2/01_Introduction_and_Setup/README.md

 ### 10 Sharing Your Work And Our Community
 **In this video (objectives)…**

-1. Q&As are for questions
+1. Q&As are for questions.
-2. Please Share work on the FB group or Community Site
+2. Please Share work on the FB group or Community Site.
 3. Join Our Discord!